dushantpanchbhai/chatbot2/README.md

 ## Usage
 1. In terminal activate the virtual environment

-2. enter the folder containing project in terminal using cd command
+2. enter the folder containing project in terminal using the cd command

 3. after that type this command and press enter:
 ```